vmware/vic-product/installer/DESIGN.md

   The appliance upgrade script needs to be able to detect any failure in the component upgrade script, otherwise the upgrade is assumed to be successful.

+- Component teams MUST handle configuration migration/upgrade as part of the upgrade process

+  Configuration migration may happen within the component upgrade script or as a separate script.
+  Testing for configuration migration with a comprehensive set of values must be included by the component team during the upgrade development process.

 - Component developers SHOULD communicate with the appliance team a user friendly error message to display upon receiving a nonzero exit code